Zanatticus/AudioJAK/README.md

 ## Future Work
 A button interface for the audio player to select cursor positioning when cutting the audio file or selecting what section of the audio file to play.
 Using button interrupts, pause/play and fast forwarding could be implemented.

+For the HDMI diplay, finding a way to plot the spectrogram in C, or cross-compile an executable python scrip to make sure the spectrogram always works would be ideal.
+It would also be beneficial to increase the refresh rate of the HDMI display to at least 60FPS, which would require a new implementation.